 above > λ/2 results in additional lobes called grating lobes.

 Generally, having a λ/2 spacing between antenna elements is a good way to balance coverage and interference, however, using a larger spacing like 2λ could be a viable option in certain situations.
-This would help reduce the half-power beam width and increase the gain of the main lobe with the trade-off of spreading power more widely away from the main lobe (interference).
-This approach may be suitable, for example, in MU-MIMO scenarios with fewer antenna elements narrower beams are essential for efficient beam steering and UE discrimination
+This would help reduce the half-power beam width and increase the gain of the main lobe with the trade-off of spreading power more widely away from the main lobe (interference to neighboring cells for example).
+This approach may be suitable, for example, in MU-MIMO scenarios with fewer antenna elements narrower beams are essential for efficient beam steering and UE discrimination.

 Array Gain (dB) = Element gain + 10 log10 (N) where N: represents the number of array elements.